WELCOME TO THE FRAGRANCE FOUNDTION JASMINE AWARDS

 Fashion Academics: Professor Wendy Dagworthy, Willie Walters, Head of the MA Fashion Course at St. Martins.

-Journalists and authors: Isabelle Grey, Joanne Harris, Selina Hastings, Paula Hawkins, Veronica Henry, Rachel Joyce, Marian Keyes, India Knight, Professor Miranda Seymour, Jane Thynne, Penny Vincenzi, Professor Marina Warner, SJ Watson, and Sara Wheeler.
+Journalists and authors: Mandy Aftel, Isabelle Grey, Joanne Harris, Selina Hastings, Paula Hawkins, Veronica Henry, Susan Irvine, Rachel Joyce, Marian Keyes, India Knight, Celia Lyttelton, Professor Miranda Seymour, Jane Thynne, Penny Vincenzi, Professor Marina Warner, SJ Watson, and Sara Wheeler.

-Celebrity panelists with a particular interest in fragrance: Jane Asher, Darcey Bussell, Oliver Cheshire, Sadie Frost, Richard E Grant, Natasha Kaplinsky Helen Lederer, Laura Pradelska, Brix Smith Start, and Toyah Wilcox.
+Celebrity panelists with a particular interest in fragrance: Jane Asher, Darcey Bussell, Oliver Cheshire, Sadie Frost, Richard E Grant, Natasha Kaplinsky, Helen Lederer, Andrea McLean, Laura Pradelska, Brix Smith Start, and Toyah Wilcox.

-Retailers: Simon Comins – Superdrug, Elizabeth Fagan – Boots, Annalise Fard- Harrods, Deborah Parrott- Debenhams, Daniela Rinaldi – Harvey Nichols, and Sanjay Vadera – The Fragrance Shop.
+Retailers: Simon Comins – Superdrug, Virginie Duigou - Harvey Nichols, Elizabeth Fagan – Boots, Annalise Fard- Harrods, Deborah Parrott- Debenhams, Daniela Rinaldi – Harvey Nichols, and Sanjay Vadera – The Fragrance Shop.

 The judges are asked to read a large quantity of articles solely on the subject of fragrance published between 1st January and 31st December each year.
 They are asked to complete a score sheet for each article and return them to The Fragrance Foundation Jasmine Awards Office.